matrix-org/synapse/docs/workers.md

 This worker can handle API requests matching the following regular expressions.

 Note that stream writers should have their endpoints routed directly to them for efficiency.
-If this is not done, the requests will be proxied to the proper worker.
+If this is not done, then `POST` and `PUT` requests will be proxied to the proper worker while `GET` requests will be handled directly.

     # Sync requests
     ^/_matrix/client/(v2_alpha|r0|v3)/sync$